saipavan10-git/tube_label_generator/assets/printing_help.md

 ## 🏷️ **Printing Labels from REDCap**

-1. Navigate to an event on a record in REDCap where tube labels need to be printed (the field should contain the `@TUBE-LABEL-GENERATOR` action tag).
+1. Navigate to an event on a record in REDCap where tube labels need to be printed (the field should contain the `@ZEBRA-LABEL-PRINTER` action tag).
 2. Click the **Generate biospecimen labels** button.
 3. The first time you print, you may be asked to _"Allow_ [_https://redcap.ctsi.ufl.edu/redcap/_](https://redcap.ctsi.ufl.edu/redcap/)_" to access your printer._ Click **Yes** and add it to the accepted hosts list.